LizzyonGit/sotis-lifecoach/README.md

 ![Lighthouse result 1](docs/screenshots/lighthouse-home-1.png)

+(Later, I realised I did not include index.html in the url, so this may have caused the low score.)

 An issue was to 'serve images in next-gen formats', suggesting to fix the hero image and my rounded image.
 I converted those to .webp images.

 It also said to 'properly size images', and suggested to fix my logo and the rounded image.
 I made my logo file and rounded image smaller, but still made sure the original images would always be larger than they actually will be displayed, as I don't want the risk of the images getting enlarged and lose quality.